a peek into the dark side of (for-profit) PCC college recruitment in North America

 For me leaving Trebas, it was like out of the frying pan and into the fire.
 IAOD/TFS had the entire 8th floor of the CBC building in Toronto and it was a BIG deal!
 There were at least a dozen people in admissions and there were regular “tours” given to prospective registrants twice a week, timed to arrive when we took our break in the studio class/workshop I was teaching at the time, and it was very popular.
 Our program at TFS was called RAT (Recording Arts Technology), where we taught young people (paying $25K for a 6 semester education over 1.5 years), how to become successful recording engineers and music industry producer/entrepreneurs.

 I was fascinated by the enrollment process, staying and pretending to be working at something quietly in the studio, listening to these young, charismatic admissions athletes (paid on commission), firing off the same convincing scripts to the same curious wide-eyed sheep in the herd following them into the studio (clueless) – WOW/OMG, look at all those lights, all those knobs!
 Someone always came by 5 minutes before the tour to dim the lights and put music on low – kind of like having the fireplace working when a real estate agent has a showing/open house – same deal.
 The Tuesday group were the rock guys – mostly white – long hair – musicians (mostly guitar players and drummers) who wanted to be larger than life and willing to pay for it (esp. with an easy OSAP loan).
 Listening to the admissions rep tell them that a recent IAOD/RAT grad is now working with Rick Rubin in LA on the new Metallica (watching their jaws drop).
 Not true – total lie.
 On Fridays it was the hip-hop/rap crew – mostly black – Snoop Dog or Eminem on the speakers and being told that a recent grad is working at Diddy’s studio in NYC on Notorious B.I.G. remixes (watching their jaws drop).
 Not true – total lie.
 It worked though.
-Modus Operandi … hook them into an OSAP loan program where it’s claimed that 96% of graduates find jobs within 3 months of graduating – part of the deception/delusion – all legal and above board.
+Modus Operandi … hook them into an OSAP loan program where it’s claimed that 96% of graduates find jobs within 3 months of graduating – part of the deception/delusion – the seduction – all legal and above board.
 The term “deer in the headlights” comes to mind.
 No-one at IAOD/RAT got jobs in the music/entertainment industry (none that I know of).
 Jobs?
 Maybe – but not in some studio working with rock or rap stars, but at music stores or Starbucks, Future Shop or Blockbuster Video a month or year later – owing $25K to the government for an education that they’ll never use.
 Virtually all of them.

 and The Release